Transitions, Polarized and Standard Sunglasses Explained

 Depending on your color choice, standard sunglasses tinting both help to shade the eyes from sun glare and can also helps you see more clearly in harsh sunlight (and they tend to make us look cool!).
 Gray, brown and G-15 (green) are best suited for preserving true to life colors and for shading.
 Yellow helps with night driving, target shooting or other outdoor activities that require sharp, clear vision.
 Rose is purely cosmetic, though it's said that viewing life through rose colored glassed tends to give one a more optimistic outlook!

 It's important to note that sunglass tinting in and of itself does not offer protect from ultra violet rays from the sun or rays from computer screens.
-But you can have your lenses prepared with an Ultra Violet Filter to provide such protection.
+Luckily your Focusers sunglasses come with Ultra Violet filtering to provide such protection.

 Transitions, which are also known as photochromatic lenses, are clear until exposed to ultra violet light from the sun or other sources, such as computer screens.
 They then darken and become sunglasses, returning to clear again when you're indoors.
 An advantage of prescription transition lenses is you only need one pair of glasses which can be used both indoors or out, giving you vision correction and shading from the sun.
 This may provide both convenience and cost savings.